scuiaa555/scuiaa555.github.io/_posts/2017-02-16-HJM-models.md

 ### 1. Heath-Jarrow-Morton Model

--
-#### Arbitrage-free condition
+#### Arbitrage-free Condition

-Assume that the risk-neutral measure exists and all the zero-coupon bond prices are driven by a common one-dimensional Brownian motion, i.e.,
+Assume that the risk-neutral measure exists and all the zero-coupon bond prices are driven by a common one-dimensional Brownian motion (a strong assumption), i.e.,

 $$dP(t,T)=P(t,T)(r(t)dt+\nu(t,T)dW_t^Q).$$